Have questions? We're here.

 Start Planning My Trip

-The estancias are ranches in which the main residence, generally mansions built last century, have been converted to receive guests.
+The estancias in Argentina are ranches in which the main residence, generally mansions built last century, have been converted to receive guests.
 They are laid out in large tracts of land where the cattle graze freely and the sown fields take advantage of the land's exceptional conditions.
-In some cases, the ranch consists of a mansion, a small palace, or an English or French style mansion, luxuriously furnished, and the amenities of a first class hotel.
+In some cases, the ranch consists of a mansion, a small palace, or an English or French style mansion, luxuriously furnished, and the amenities of a first-class hotel.
 Others maintain the attraction of the colonial style, with an austere and refined elegance.

-This conversion had a remarkable influence on the life of the Gaucho who, normally a roving and rebel inhabitant of these plains, became a worker, foreman, and a basic element in the life of these establishments.
+This conversion had a remarkable influence on the life of the Gaucho who, normally a roving and rebel inhabitant of the plains, became a worker, foreman, and a basic element in the life of these establishments.

 Today, all these establishments have agriculturists and administrators, and the Hacendados spend their time between their land and the city.

-In the Estancia, as opposed to a hotel, the visitor receives a more personalized service which makes him feel more like a special guest of the house rather than being in a hotel.
+Once the trip has been decided, certain aspects relevant to staying in an estancia must be considered.
+In the estancia, as opposed to a hotel, the visitor receives a more personalized service which makes them feel like a guest of the house rather than just a tourist.

-Noble and loyal by instinct, docile, agile and highly resistant to long distances, they ended up befriending man.
-Indigenous peoples used them to travel and to carry out surprise attacks on villages on the border separating civilization from the wild desert.
-The regular army and the rebels used them in guerrilla warfare and the wars of liberation.
-In peacetime they became the vehicle of progress.
-It was however the Gaucho -who participated in all of them- galloping across the vast plains who forged the legendary image of the untamable Centaur of the Argentinian Pampa.
+Noble and loyal by instinct, docile, agile, and highly resistant to long distances, they befriended man.
+Indigenous peoples used them to travel and carry out surprise attacks on border villages.
+Both the regular army and rebels used them in guerrilla warfare and the wars of liberation.
+In peacetime, they became the vehicle of progress.
+Above all, it was the Gaucho — galloping across the vast plains — who forged the legendary image of the untamable centaur of the Argentinian Pampa.

 Want to Go?